 This seminar will provide an overview of Cuban literature since 1960.
 The course will explore how Cubans have experienced the complexity of political and economic systems in daily life since 1960 and how this has influenced literary production.

 Course Instructor: Margarita Mateo

 Students on NU-IPD programs in Cuba will have the opportunity to participate in several guided excursions to famous sites in and around the city of Havana.
 Possible excursions include trips to Old Havana, Parque Lenín, Maqueta de la Habana, and the Museo Nacional de Bellas Artes de la Habana, among others.
-Students will also take a day trip to Varadero, a weekend trip to Viñales Valley in Piñar del Río Province, and a trip to Trinidad and the surrounding provinces.
+Students will also take a weekend trip to Viñales Valley in Piñar del Río Province, and a trip to Trinidad and the surrounding provinces.

 HOUSING & MEALS

 Students will stay in Casa Lilly, a casa particular located within walking distance of Casa de las Américas, the Malecón, and the Universidad de la Habana.
 Students will stay in double or triple rooms, equipped with air conditioning, secure lockers, and private bathrooms.
 Breakfast and some group meals are included.

 Summer 2014 Program Fee= $7,700, which includes tuition, program-related excursions, housing, visa, health insurance, and round trip airfare between Miami and Havana.
 Students should also budget about $500 for domestic airfare to and from Miami, and approximately $2,000 for books and discretionary expenses, including meals, non-program transportation, and incidentals.
 Students are not charged the Study Abroad Administrative Fee for this program.

 Students applying to this program may be eligible for IPD Study Abroad Fellowships and for external funding opportunities.
 Students participating in this program are subject to Withdrawal Policies for Northwestern-Sponsored Programs.